nuxt/website-v2/content/en/guides/directory-structure/pages.md

 </script>
 ```

-➡️Link to Meta and Seo Head chapter
+➡️ See more in our [Meta Tags and SEO](/guides/features/meta-tags-seo) chapter

 ### layout